 User may refer to a Docker user with a Docker ID.

-An invitee is a user who has been invited to join an organization, but has not yet accepted their invitation.
+An invitee is a user that an administrator has invited to join an organization, but has not yet accepted their invitation.

 Seats is the number of planned members within an organization.

 Member may refer to a user that has received and accepted an invitation to join an organization.
 Member can also refer to a member of a team within an organization.

 Yes.
 In a scenario where a user belongs to two organizations, they take up one seat in each organization.

 Yes.
 You can configure repository access on a per-team basis.
 For example, you can specify that all teams within an organization have Read and Write access to repositories A and B, whereas only specific teams have Admin access.
 Org owners have full administrative access to all repositories within the organization.
 See Configure repository permissions for a team.
 Administrators can also assign members the editor role, which grants administrative permissions for repositories across the namespace of the organization.
 See Roles and permissions.